chinjun/Nanagogo-NavHelper/README.md

 This is a Chrome extension that adds a side bar to the 755 web app, allowing easy navigation between 48G member 755 pages.
 The project is derived from hachy's [Nanagogo-FriendlyNav](https://github.com/hachy/Nanagogo-FriendlyNav), which provides similar functionality for Nogizaka46 members.

+As of version 0.2.0, all AKB48 and NMB48 members are available, except obviously those who have no 755 page.

 **Installation:**

   * Download the ZIP file, extract it somewhere easy to find.